DataDog/integrations-extras/squadcast/README.md

 Connect Squadcast to Datadog in order to:
 - Trigger, route, and resolve alerts or incidents from Datadog
-- Tackle alerts/incidents and set up Escalation Policies as they occur
+- Tackle alerts or incidents and set up escalation policies as they occur
 - Define on-call schedules and set up customizable reminders of who is on-call

 ## Setup